WeMoveEU/sqlreport/doc/WMCampaign.md

 You can [download](/civicrm/delivery/) the list of all signatures.

+*Tip: you can add a ?since=20181224 to filter and only look at actions taken after 2018-12-24*

 ## Overview on the top left column

 Total number of signatures (*if you click on it, it will change the columns on the right to look a all signatures instead of the new ones only*. if you mouse over the badge, you see what it represents as a percentage of the emails sent.
 Some of these signatures didn't come from a mailing but from another channel.